soo-jeongkim/soo-jeongkim.github.io/_pages/about.md

 I am a first year PhD student at [EMBL-EBI](https://www.ebi.ac.uk/) and the [University of Cambridge](https://www.cam.ac.uk/), under the supervision of [Dr Isidro Cortes-Ciriano](https://www.ebi.ac.uk/research/cortes-ciriano/).
 I am interested in problems at the intersection of machine learning and biology.

-I completed my MPhil at the [Department of Engineering](https://www.eng.cam.ac.uk/) in Cambridge and was an undergraduate at [Imperial College London](https://www.imperial.ac.uk/life-sciences/).
+I completed my engineering masters at the [University of Cambridge](https://www.cam.ac.uk/) and was an undergraduate at [Imperial College London](https://www.imperial.ac.uk/life-sciences/).

-I also love to read, you can check out my [bookshelf](https://soo-jeongkim.github.io/bookshelf/), and my [goodreads](https://www.goodreads.com/user/show/147037822-soo-jeong-kim) :)
+I also love to read!
+Go check out my [bookshelf](https://soo-jeongkim.github.io/bookshelf/), and my [goodreads](https://www.goodreads.com/user/show/147037822-soo-jeong-kim) :)

 <!--